-The Machine Learning Genoa Center aims at developing a new generation of theoretically sound intelligent systems to be applied in science, engineering and technology.
-The center is organized in four units.
+MaLGa, the Machine Learning Genoa Center, aims at developing a new generation of theoretically sound intelligent systems to be applied in science, engineering and technology.
+The center is hosted at Università di Genova and it is organized in four units.